 Disney California Adventure, located across from Disneyland, offers guests even more fun with some of the most popular attractions and shows at the resort.
-Through Disney storytelling and imagination, Disney California Adventure invites guests to enjoy the wonder and beauty of California in its themed lands: Hollywood Land, “a bug’s land,” Pacific Wharf, Paradise Pier, Grizzly Peak and two additions in 2012: the colorful and welcoming Buena Vista Street marking the entrance to Disney California Adventure, and the spectacular 12-acre Cars Land, inspired by the Radiator Springs setting of the Disney●Pixar movie “Cars.”
+Through Disney storytelling and imagination, Disney California Adventure invites guests to enjoy the wonder and beauty of California in its themed lands: the newly reimagined Pixar Pier, Hollywood Land, Pacific Wharf, Grizzly Peak, Paradise Gardens Park and two additions in 2012: the colorful and welcoming Buena Vista Street marking the entrance to Disney California Adventure, and the spectacular 12-acre Cars Land, inspired by the Radiator Springs setting of the Disney●Pixar movie “Cars.”
 In 2015, the Condor Flats area was reimagined as Grizzly Peak Airfield, an extension of Grizzly Peak inspired by the lush High Sierras of California.

 Continuing the growth of Disneyland Resort as a multi-day, world-class vacation destination, Disney Imagineers have brought more of Walt Disney into the 60 acres of Disney California Adventure.
 The park celebrates the hope and optimism of California that attracted Walt to this land of opportunity in the 1920s.
 In 2010, the nighttime water spectacular “World of Color” debuted, with a new viewing area along Paradise Bay.
 In 2011, guests began taking magical journeys on The Little Mermaid ~ Ariel’s Undersea Adventure.
 In 2012, Buena Vista Street, inspired by the Los Angeles of the 1920s and ‘30s, began welcoming guests entering Disney California Adventure with the Red Car Trolley and an array of restaurants and shops.